rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. My next Tutorial.
 1. Overwhelmed by forthcoming musings?
 (Many have been in the queue for more than a year.)
-1. Implicit bias.
-(What I know.
-What I believe.
-What the evidence suggests.
-Vs. Explicit bias.
-Etc. Etc.)
 1. Mentor vs. Sponsor
 1. Blasters and Del-Lords.
 (If I recall correctly, some out there is a newspaper article that calls the Del-Lords the Blasters of NYC or something similar.)
 1. Universal design: Don't rely on text in images in email messages.
 1. Blasters and Del-Lords mixtape
-1. Fun books: The 1924 College catalog
 1. Losing the members of President's Council?
 Effect on ability to search?
 1. Sharepointless workflows.
 1. Stopping sooner.
 (Didn't need second section in local/national/global.